scrapy/scrapy/docs/topics/downloader-middleware.rst

 ======================================

-Each middleware component is a Python class that defines one or more of the methods of the :class:`~scrapy.interfaces.IDownloaderMiddleware` class.
+Each middleware component is a Python class that defines one or more of the methods of the :class:`IDownloaderMiddleware` class.